d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 /* ... */
 ```

-Let's create a new folder `app-section-1` simulating kind of an app plugin or modules containing the extensible part for our app.
+Let's create a new folder `app-section-1` simulating this kind of app plugin or modules containing the extensible part for our app.
 Here we create another `routes.ts` file that holds the route configuration for this app part.

-The configuration defines a base route that represents the main navigation item and redirects to it's first child route `page-1`.
+The configuration defines a base route that represents the main navigation item and redirects to its first child route `page-1`.
-We are configuring two child routes linked to their corresponding components we are creating in the next step.
+Here, we configure two child routes linked to their corresponding components which are created in the next step.

 ```ts
 import type { RouteRecordRaw } from 'vue-router';